jonathandfitzgerald/jonathandfitzgerald.github.io/_posts/2017-05-18-the-continuous-line.md

 comments: True
 ---

-*The following is an adapted version of a work-in-progress talk at The Twelfth International Conference for Literary Journalism Studies in Halifax, Nova Scotia on May 11, 2017.*
+*The following is an adapted version of a work-in-progress talk at The Twelfth International Conference for Literary Journalism Studies in Halifax, Nova Scotia on May 11, 2017.
+Video [here](https://www.pscp.tv/w/1BdGYvDkdYyJX).*

 *TL;DR: I built an online database of works of and about literary journalism, available at [ljbib.jonathandfitzgerald.com](http://ljbib.jonathandfitzgerald.com).*